AYJACKSON-ICS4U/introductory-arduino-assignment-dominic/README.md

 ## Week 4
 We got help and finally figured out how to make the button program run.
 We played around with it and changed some intervals.

+## Week 5
+We added a delay to the SimpleToggle program and light turns on a lot better when the button is pressed.